 The Explore menu is where you'll find access to the major sections of the Community.
-Select Explore to view a list of links to the forums and other important areas of the Community site, like the Community Blog, Learn about ACE, and Guidelines.
+Select Explore & discuss to view a list of links to the forums and other important areas of the Community site, like the Community Blog, Learn about ACE, and Guidelines.

 You can also choose to view the very latest posts or View All posts.
 When you choose View all, you will be given additional filtering options.